-- Maths Hub Mastery school - Resources to support learning, e.g. Numicon, Diennes tens and ones resources - Regular, targeted intervention to ensure children have not 'not understood' a small stage of their learning process - Two TAs have received additional training from Maths Hub around early mathematics - Access to online portal for teachers linked to our curriculum - 'Mastery for the Majority' approach to mathematics teaching - Skilled Teaching Assistants trained in school's Calculation Policy.
+- Maths Hub Mastery school - Resources to support learning, e.g. Numicon, Diennes tens and ones resources - Regular, targeted intervention to ensure children have not 'not understood' a small stage of their learning process - Two TAs have received additional training from Maths Hub around early mathematics - Access to online portal for teachers linked to our curriculum - 'Mastery for the Majority' approach to mathematics teaching - Number Sense Maths intervention in school - Skilled Teaching Assistants trained in school's Calculation Policy.